BA (Hons) MBACP Registered - Psychotherapeutic Counsellor

 - Obsessive thoughts and behaviours

-I hold a special interest in working with bereavement, and with issues of self-identity versus the pressures and difficulties of fitting in with society.
+I have particular experience in working with issues of self-identity versus the pressures and difficulties of fitting in with society.

 Training, qualifications & experience

-In addition to my private practice, I have worked as an NHS counsellor since 2015, and also as a bereavement counsellor for a local charity.
+In addition to my private practice, I have extensive experience as an NHS counsellor, and as a bereavement counsellor.
+I also work as a specialist mentor with university students experiencing a range of learning challenges and mental health difficulties.

 - First-class BA (Hons) in Integrative-Relational Counselling – Middlesex University